telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 		End Sub
 	End Class

-The following picture demonstrates the end result - chaning the opacity when two fingers tap is performed on the Rectangle element:
+The following picture demonstrates the end result - changing the opacity when a two-fingers tap is performed on the Rectangle element.

 ![Creating Custom Gestures 01](images/touchmanager_creating_custom_gesture_01.png)